 - Drug Recognition Experts

 All or none of these defenses may apply to your case.
 Let me sit down and discuss your case to carefully plan the best defense available.

 When you fail a BAC test the Department Of Transportation suspends your drivers license for 90 days beginning 30 days from the date of failure.
 This is a civil suspension and is unrelated to the DUI case.

 Drivers can challenge this suspension but only on very narrow grounds.
 ALS suspensions can be challenged by drivers who feel they were unjustly asked to take a BAC test, those who feel the test was not properly administered, and those who feel the testing device was not preforming properly.
 An ALS hearing will not take up any other matters, including guilt or innocence of DUI, and the burden is on the driver to prove the assertion, not the other way around.
 The driver must request an ALS hearing within 7 days of the BAC test.

 Every DUI Case Is Unique.

-William Young works personally with each and every client to develop the best possible defense for that individual client.
-He will listen to everything that you have to say about your case and provide you with an honest evaluation of the case against you.
-He is there for his clients through every step of the process and will fight to obtain the best possible outcome.
+I work personally with each and every client to develop the best possible defense for that individual client.
+I will listen to everything that you have to say about your case and provide you with an honest evaluation of the case against you.
+I am there for my clients through every step of the process and will fight to obtain the best possible outcome.
 Every client, every time.